Unzor/vChromebook/README.md

 - Windows Hypervisor Platform

 # How to use
 First, download vChromebook from [here](https://drive.google.com/u/0/uc?id=1I_3073gPdl2zFFill6e8JKJM83hp5lm0&export=download).
-Once you have downloaded it, extract it, and run these commands:
+Once you have downloaded it, extract it, and run these commands on an admin-priveledged command prompt:
 ```
 mv files "C:\Program Files (x86)\vChromebook"
 cd C:\Program Files (x86)\vChromebook